AbhishekS04/Hybrid-Recommendation-Systems/README.md

 ## 📚 **Overview**

 This project combines the power of collaborative and content-based filtering algorithms to generate personalized movie recommendations.
-With **real-time movie data** from TMDb and a responsive, modern interface, users can easily discover new movies that match their tastes.
+Using **real-time movie data** from TMDb and a responsive, modern interface, users can easily discover new movies that match their tastes.
+Developed as a **group project** for our **Data Structures and Algorithms (DSA) lab**, this app showcases the practical application of DSA concepts in building an efficient recommendation engine.

 ---